akrobate67/chrome-hyperiums7/README.md

 - Show incoming fleets on overview of own and foreign planets
 - Planet statistics on Controlled planets page
 - Influence value on Controlled planets page
-- Planet/Tag statistics on Map/Trading page
+- Planet/Tag statistics on Map/Trading page and Political Maps
 - Buttons for \<b>, \<i>, [\*FL=] and [\*BR=] for personal messages and forum messages
 - Live ticks at the bottom of each page
 - "Merge All" and "Load All" buttons on planet's military page